How to Become a Notary in Vermont

 To become a notary in Vermont, you must:

-- Meet the eligibility requirements detailed in the next section.
+- Meet the eligibility requirements listed in the next section.

 - Create an account on the (OPR) Office of Professional Regulation’s Online Services Platform.
-Once logged in, select “Apply for Individual License” and “Notaries Public” from the scroll-down list.
+Once logged in, select “Apply for Individual License” and “Notaries Public” from the list.

 - Complete an online notary application and take the Vermont jurisprudence examination.
 You will be prompted to download the VT State jurisprudence exam while completing the notary application.
+Scan the Notary Public State Examination Answer Sheet and upload it to continue the application.

 - Pay a non-refundable $30 application fee.